Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations: Compact representation of mesh geometry

-The medium of the 20th SCH reconstruction errors are $(0.081,0.076)$ mm for left and right ears for HUTUBS subject 1, with mean values and standard deviations of $(0.123 \pm 0.135)$ mm and $(0.116 \pm 0.124)$ mm for the left and right ears.
+The medians of the 20th SCH reconstruction errors across all vertices are $(0.081,0.076)$ mm for left and right ears for HUTUBS subject 1, with mean values and standard deviations of $(0.123 \pm 0.135)$ mm and $(0.116 \pm 0.124)$ mm for the left and right ears.
 Taking all the subjects into account, the error mean and standard deviation are $(0.143 \pm 0.116)$ mm for left ears, and $(0.146 \pm 0.117)$ mm for right ears.
-These error values are way below the threshold for meshes yielding perceptually valid HRTFs~\cite{ziegelwanger2015numerical, pollack2021evaluation}, indicating that the SCH reconstruction errors are negligible between the reconstructed and the original ear meshes.
+These error values are way below the threshold (less than 1mm) for meshes yielding perceptually valid HRTFs~\cite{Ziegelwanger2015, Pollack2021}, indicating that the SCH reconstruction errors are negligible between the reconstructed and the original ear meshes.

-Furthermore, we performed power spectral analysis for the SCH coefficients, and the averaged SCH power of 3 dimensions(x,y,z) are shown in Figure~\ref{fig:ear_sch_energy} where SCHA is performed with a truncation order up to 30, with all subject's results included.
+Furthermore, we perform power spectral analysis for the SCH coefficients, and the averaged SCH power of 3 dimensions(x,y,z) are shown in \cref{fig:ear_sch_energy} where SCHA is performed with a truncation order up to 30, with all subject's results included.
 In this figure, we plot the combined amplitude of SCH coefficients of the same degree, as a function of degree index $k$.
-This indicates the accumulated power at a certain wavelength (referred to as `shape descriptors' in related work \cite{kazhdan2003rotation, zhao2017particle}) within the cap area.
+This indicates the accumulated power at a certain wavelength (referred to as `shape descriptors' in related work \cite{kazhdan2003rotation, Zhao2017}) within the cap area.
 As shown in the figure, the SCH power decays significantly after the 20th degree.
 Across all subjects, 20th-degree SCH representations cover more than 95\% energy compared to the case of the 30th degree, for both left and right ears.

 Therefore, the truncation order is set to 20.
-Compared to the original mesh, these SCH coefficients managed to use only less than 0.5\% amount of the original data while maintaining most of the information of the ear geometry.
+Compared to the original mesh, these SCH coefficients manage to use only less than 0.5\% amount of the original data while maintaining most of the information of the ear geometry.
 A relatively low truncation order value would also benefit the machine learning design, which reduces overfitting and the complexity of the network.

 With degree index $k$ set as 20, the SCHA produces a 441$\times$3 coefficient matrix for each ear, which are sent as the input for the neural network training.
 The head and torso's larger-scale dimensions such as head height/width and shoulder width are sent into the network as well, since they are not included in the ear meshes.